 Marshall Medical Center includes Marshall Hospital, a fully accredited

 acute care facility with 125 beds located in Placerville; several outpatient

 facilities in Cameron Park, Placerville, El Dorado Hills, and Georgetown;

-quality healthcare services to residents of El Dorado County.
+providing quality healthcare services to residents of El Dorado County.

 Marshall’s executive leadership has a local board of directors who